MelYasuda/leetspeak/README.md

 3. The program makes a new result array to store translated letters. output > ["", "", "", "", ""]

-4. The program should replace "e" with 3. input > "e" output > "3"
+4. The program concatenates items in translated letters array to make a new string and returns the string as an output.

-5. The program should replace "o" with 0. input > "o" output > "0"
+5. The program should replace "e" with 3. input > "e" output > "3"

-6. The program should replace I with 1. input > "I" output > "1"
+6. The program should replace "o" with 0. input > "o" output > "0"

-7. The program should replace t with 7. input > "t" output > "7"
+7. The program should replace I with 1. input > "I" output > "1"

-8. The program should replace s with z unless it is the first letter of the string. input > "Es" output > "Ez" input > "s" output > "s"
+8. The program should replace t with 7. input > "t" output > "7"

-9. The program concatenates translated letters to make a new string and returns the string as an output.
+9. The program should replace s with z unless it is the first letter of the string. input > "Es" output > "Ez" input > "s" output > "s"